Adroxz1122/SQL-INJECTOR/README.md

-A python project to automate the task of SQL injection this is incomplete as of now, will update it soon happy hacking🫡
+A Python project to automate the task of SQL injection This is incomplete as of now, will update it soon